Crash spills cocoa powder, batteries on freeway in Indiana

 Police say a preliminary investigation found Dare reached to get something, causing the truck to drift.

-Samardzio was hauling food products including cocoa powder, while Dare was hauling merchandise including about 100 pounds (45 kilograms) of lithium batteries.
+Samardzio was hauling food products including cocoa powder, while Dare was hauling merchandise including roughly 100 pounds (45 kilograms) of lithium batteries.
 Police say some batteries leaked, briefly causing small fires.